dsagman/picat/readme_hakank_comments4.md

 ```
 The final error is caused by `fail` running out of backtrack options with `member`.

-hakank4: The reason you got the last error(faild,main/0) is because main/0 ends without any "true thingy".
+hakank4x: The reason you got the last error(faild,main/0) is because main/0 ends without any "true thingy".
-hakank4: If you change to main ?=> to set in non-deterministic context:
+hakank4x: If you change to main ?=> to set in non-deterministic context:
-hakank4:    main ?=>
+hakank4x:    main ?=>
-hakank4:      % ....
+hakank4x:      % ....
-hakank4:    ).
+hakank4x:    ).
-haknak4: and add this below:
+hakank4x: and add this below:
-hakank4:    main => true.
+hakank4x:    main => true.
-hakank4: then there's no error.
+hakank4x: then there's no error.
+DS: edited.
+I learned something!

 ## Global Maps